-B. Long-Term Debt
+B. Long-Term Obligations

-At June 30, 2018, the District had \$45.1 million in outstanding bonds, notes payable and other liabilities.
+At June 30, 2020, the District had \$97.0 million in outstanding bonds, installment purchase agreement and other liabilities.
 The District collects revenues to meet its outstanding debt obligations across total property values.
 Therefore, total growth in valuation is an important element in determining the District's ability to retire bonded debt and/or to incur additional bonded debt as increased enrollment may require.